thg-muc/tip-genius/README.md

 ## Website

-Visit tip-genius.vercel.app to see Tip Genius in action.
+[Visit Tip Genius](https://tip-genius.vercel.app) to see Tip Genius in action.